MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-F-Federal-Travel-Regulation-System/chapter-300-General/subchapter-A-Introduction/part-300-3-Glossary-Terms/section-300-3.1.md

 *Privately Owned Vehicle (POV)*—Any vehicle such as an automobile, motorcycle, aircraft, or boat operated by an individual that is not owned or leased by a Government agency, and is not commercially leased or rented by an employee under a Government rental agreement for use in connection with official Government business.

-*Professional Books, Papers and Equipment* (PBP&E)—Includes, but is not limited to, the following items in the employee's possession when needed by the employee in the performance of his/her official duties:
+*Professional Books, Papers and Equipment* (PBP&E)—Includes, but is not limited to, the following items in the employee's possession when needed by the employee in the performance of the employee's official duties:

 (1) Reference material;